oracle/db-sharding/container-based-sharding-deployment/README.md

       # Install Podman and Podman-docker
       dnf install -y podman podman-docker
       ```
+    * If SELinux is enabled on podman host, then install the following package as well:
+      ```bash
+      dnf install -y selinux-policy-devel
+      ```

 ## QuickStart
 Oracle recommends that you start with the Quickstart to become familiar with Oracle Sharding in Linux Containers.
 See: [QuickStart documentation](./docs/QUICKSTART.md).